Lekensteyn/pdf.js-wiki/Setting-up-pdf.js-Development-Environment-for-Windows.md

 If Visual Studio is not installed or to avoid switching between the Git bash and the Mozilla build environment, modify any startXXX.cmd file in C:\mozilla-build to look like https://gist.github.com/1518181.

 ## Cygwin Environment
-Another way to setup an development environment for the pdf.js project is to use [Cygwin](http://www.cygwin.com/) which is a collection of tools providing basic Linux API look and feel.
-Download the latest 'setup.exe' file from Cygwins website, and follow the install instructions until you reach the "Select Packages" screen.
+Another way to setup a development environment for PDF.js is to use [Cygwin](http://www.cygwin.com/) which is a collection of tools providing basic Linux API look and feel.
+Download the latest 'setup.exe' file from Cygwins website and follow the install instructions until you reach the "Select Packages" screen.
 Here you should at least choose:

   * [Devel] -> git
   * [Devel] -> make
   * [Interpreters] -> python

 You should now be able to fork/push your repositories.
-To build the project you'll need to install node.js from http://nodejs.org/.
+To build the project you will need to install Node.js from http://nodejs.org.

 See also [[Contributing]] and https://github.com/mozilla/pdf.js.